-EXO, BTS Big Winners In ’31st Golden Disk Awards’, Bangtan Boys Prep For Upcoming Album Next Month
+EXO, BTS Big Winners In 31st Golden Disk Awards, Bangtan Boys Prep For Upcoming Album Next Month

 A photo posted by BTS (@thebangtanboys) on

-Check out the complete list of winners in the 31st Golden Disk Awards below:
+Check out the complete list of winners in the 31st Golden Disk Awards below.

 Album of the Year: EXO – Ex’Act